bilgino/angularforddd/README.md

 In the second example, the domain logic is loosely coupled to the UI controller.
 Encapsulation protects the integrity of the model data.
 Keeping the model as independent as possible improves usability and allows easier refactoring.
-**Neither domain state nor domain logic should be coded as part of UI controllers**.
+**Neither domain state nor domain logic should be developed as part of UI controllers**.

 **» Mapper pattern**<br/>